Russell, Ontario

 The Township of Russell is a municipal township, located south-east of Canada's capital of Ottawa in eastern Ontario, in the United Counties of Prescott and Russell, on the Castor River.

-The township had a population of 16,520 in the 2016 Canadian Census.
+The township had a population of 19,598 in the 2021 Canadian census.

 Communities

 The primary communities are Embrun and Russell.
 The township administrative offices are located in Embrun.

 Smaller communities listed in the official Ontario place names database are Felton, Forget, Marionville, North Russell and Pana.
 Both the municipal government and Canada Post consider Brisson and Forget to be part of Embrun, and Felton, North Russell, and Pana as part of Russell.
 Canada Post also considers Marionville to be part of Russell, although the municipality considers Marionville to be separate.
 As Marionville is on the border of the township, parts of it fall into the neighbouring jurisdictions of North Dundas Township and the City of Ottawa.

 History

-The Township of Russell, Ontario was named in honour of Peter Russell who came to Canada with John Graves Simcoe, the first Lieutenant Governor of Upper Canada.
-Russell was a general accountant of the public funds of the new province.
-He was elected a member of the executive and legislative council in 1792 and when Simcoe returned to England in 1796, he appointed Russell as administrator of the existing government, a position he held until Simcoe's successor arrived in Canada in 1799.
-Russell remained in Canada, dying in York (Toronto) in 1808.
+The Township of Russell and the Village of Russell were both named in relation to Peter Russell more than 200 years ago.
+Peter Russell was a slave owner and believed to be an active participant in delaying legislation that would put an end to slavery in this region.
+At the May 2, 2022, Council Meeting, the township council decided to remove Peter Russell as namesake, with the intention to honour all "Russells" who would have helped develop the township..

 At one time the township was named Elmsley, it was officially named Russell in 1797.